 The world needs more female leaders so that we can advance the pace of creativity and innovation.
 Until we close the gap of diversity in thought and action, we will not realize our fullest potential.

 As a woman working in the aviation industry, balancing work and family has been the greatest challenge for me.
 Rising to this challenge has sharpened my strengths and I am grateful to have raised four children during my 26 years in the industry.

 My best advice for other women in aviation is to take risks by pursuing various careers throughout your service in the industry.
 The aviation industry provides a rich and diverse spectrum of challenging fields, in many of which women are still largely underrepresented.
 The future of our growth and success is dependent on women owning a seat at every table of the organization.
 The future generation of women leaders is looking to you to keep paving the way.

 It's what Washington/Dulles-based First Officer Sarah Micklo calls "that old stigma," one that somehow continues to permeate corners of the aviation industry: the idea that women pilots aren't as good as their male counterparts.
 "At least one or two people during my career have said women don't belong in the cockpit," recalled Sarah.
 "I'm far from the first to ever hear that, but I hope I'll be one of the last."

-United is proud to be the official airline sponsor of all Global Glimpse programs, an organization that empowers high school students through educational travel and service in developing countries.
+United is proud to be the official airline sponsor of a groundbreaking travel and leadership program run by nonprofit organization, Global Glimpse, an organization that empowers high school students through educational travel and service in developing countries.